Bahriyasmine/lumen-news/README.md

-Lumen News – Real-Time AI News Platform
-1. Overview

-Lumen News is an end-to-end AI-driven news platform combining real-time scraping, semantic indexing, RAG-based question answering, automated debate agents for credibility analysis, multilingual summarization, translation, and personalized recommendations.
-The entire system is orchestrated through Django REST Framework with PostgreSQL and pgvector.

-2. Real-Time Scraping Pipeline

-Automated ingestion system designed to collect and store fresh articles efficiently.

-Features

-Real-time scraping with scheduling and retry logic.

-URL-based deduplication to prevent duplicates.

-Extraction of: title, content, author, publication date, category.

-Cleaning: removal of repeated text, ads, and HTML noise.

-Automatic ingestion into PostgreSQL using Django ORM pipelines.

-3. Large-Scale Vector Indexing (pgvector + BERT)

-All articles are embedded to allow semantic retrieval.

-Features

-BERT embeddings computed for each article.

-Storage of vectors in PostgreSQL using pgvector.

-Fast semantic search using cosine similarity.

-Hybrid indexing strategy allowing batch indexing for new articles.

-4. Retrieval-Augmented Generation Chatbot (Llama 3.3 70B)

-A custom RAG pipeline answering questions strictly from the stored articles.

-Features

-Hybrid search (BM25 + semantic search).

-Top-k passage retrieval from PostgreSQL + pgvector.

-Context construction optimized for Llama 3.3 70B – Versatile.

-Answers grounded only on database content.

-5. Automated Debate System (CrewAI)

-A multi-agent system analyzing article credibility.

-Agents

-Defender Agent (Llama 3.1): defends the article’s claims.

-Opposer Agent (Llama 3.3): challenges the article and exposes weak points.

-Judge Agent: evaluates both sides and produces a credibility score or verdict.

-Capabilities

-Fake news detection through argumentation.

-Multi-perspective analysis of controversial content.

-Structured reasoning including claims, counterclaims, and evidence.

-6. Summarization and Translation Pipeline

-Efficient content generation to support multilingual access.

-Features

-Summaries generated using BART (facebook/bart-large-cnn).

-High-quality translation (en → fr, en → ar) using Helsinki-NLP transformers.

-Support for article previews, condensed summaries, and cross-language search.

-7. Personalized Recommendation Engine

-A recommendation pipeline built on user preferences and embedding similarity.

-Features

-Recommendations based on vector similarity between user history and new articles.

-Integration of sentiment analysis to refine relevance.

-Dynamic ranking model adapting to user interactions.

-8. Full Backend Architecture (Django + PostgreSQL + pgvector)

-A unified API orchestrating all modules.

-Components

-Django REST Framework for API endpoints.

-PostgreSQL for relational storage.

-pgvector for semantic indexing.

-Integration of scraping, embeddings, RAG, debate, and recommendations into a single pipeline.
+# Lumen News – Real-Time AI News Platform
+Lumen News is an end-to-end AI-powered news platform that integrates real-time news scraping, large-scale vector indexing, retrieval-augmented question answering, automated debate agents for credibility analysis, multilingual summarization, translation, and personalized recommendations.
+The system is developed using Django REST Framework, PostgreSQL, and pgvector, providing a unified orchestration of scraping, embeddings, retrieval, debate, and recommendation modules.

+## Real-Time Scraping Pipeline
+The platform includes an automated scraping pipeline that continuously collects fresh articles.
+It performs URL-based deduplication to prevent storing duplicates, extracts key metadata (title, content, publish date, author, category), and applies text-cleaning procedures to remove noise such as repeated blocks, ads, or HTML artifacts.
+All validated articles are automatically ingested into PostgreSQL using Django ORM.

+## Vector Indexing with BERT and pgvector
+Each article is encoded using BERT embeddings and stored inside PostgreSQL using pgvector.
+This enables fast and accurate semantic search through cosine similarity.
+The embedding pipeline supports both real-time and batch indexing, ensuring scalability as the number of articles grows.

+## Retrieval-Augmented Chatbot (Llama 3.3 70B)
+The RAG chatbot answers user questions strictly using the articles stored in the database.
+It relies on hybrid retrieval that combines BM25 lexical search with pgvector semantic retrieval.
+Retrieved passages are used to build an optimized prompt for Llama 3.3 70B – Versatile, ensuring grounded responses that rely solely on stored information.

+## Automated Debate System (CrewAI)
+A multi-agent debate framework is integrated to evaluate article credibility.
+- The Defender Agent (Llama 3.1) argues in favor of the article.
+- The Opposer Agent (Llama 3.3) critiques the article and exposes weaknesses.
+- The Judge Agent synthesizes both viewpoints and provides a credibility verdict.

+This system enables structured evaluation and supports detection of misinformation and biased content.

+## Summarization and Translation Module
+The platform provides automatic summarization using BART (facebook/bart-large-cnn) to generate concise article summaries.
+A translation module built on Helsinki-NLP models supports English-to-French and English-to-Arabic translations, enabling multilingual content accessibility.

+## Personalized Recommendation Engine
+User-specific recommendations are generated based on embedding similarity, interaction history, and sentiment analysis.
+The recommendation pipeline ranks articles dynamically to match user interests and reading patterns.

+## Backend Architecture
+The platform is fully implemented using Django REST Framework connected to PostgreSQL and pgvector.
+All functional components—scraping, embedding generation, RAG retrieval, debate processing, summarization, translation, and recommendations—are orchestrated through a single cohesive backend.